fpv-wtf/msp-osd/README.md

 ##### To configure/enable:

-1. Plug in your Goggles + connect them to the WTFOS Configurator.
-2. Click on the `CLI` tab.
-3. Type/paste `package-config set msp-osd fakehd_enable true` and press Enter.
-4. Type/paste `package-config apply msp-osd` and press Enter.
+Visit https://fpv.wtf/package/fpv-wtf/msp-osd with your goggles connected, and check "Fake HD"

-5. Optionally, place custom fonts in the root of your sd card, using the names `font_bf_hd.bin` / `font_bf_hd_2.bin` (NB: FakeHD no longer uses font_hd.bin / font_hd_2.bin)
+Optionally, place custom fonts in the root of your sd card, using the names `font_bf_hd.bin` / `font_bf_hd_2.bin` (NB: FakeHD no longer uses font_hd.bin / font_hd_2.bin)

 Configuration of the grid is also possible; see below.